NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/uk_ADS_Google.md

 -   No

+Google's Ads Transparency Center (GUI) provides more detailed information on political ads; however, it meets the criterion of providing information on both active and inactive ads.
+It is possible to search and view ad content.

 **OC2: Is access to the platform's ad repository free of charge?**

 This item verifies whether the ad repository API or GUI is free of